As a law firm, our team stands up for Amazon sellers against baseless IP complaints and obtains withdrawals.

 Listing hijacking is a phenomenon that every seller, big or small, should be aware of and actively seeking to prevent.

-Sellers who are unauthorized to sell a brand’s product but pop up on those listings and attempt to sell are called “hijackers”.
+Sellers unauthorized to sell a brand’s product but pop up on those listings and attempt to sell them anyway are called “hijackers”.

-Monitoring your brand’s ASINs frequently will help alert sellers to deal with hijackers more quickly and efficiently.
+Monitoring ASINs frequently will help alert sellers to deal with hijackers more quickly and efficiently.

 Hijackers may be selling counterfeit products, infringing products, or inauthentic products.